Limited Resources: Circumstances Fall Short¶

 How does Paul respond to the Lord's declaration, and what does he choose to boast in as a result (v.9)?

-What seemingly negative experiences does Paul say he delights in (v.10)?
+What negative experiences does Paul say he delights in (v.10)?

-How can Paul genuinely delight in such negative experiences, and what is the underlying logic behind his famous paradox: "For when I am weak, then I am strong"?
+How can Paul delight in such negative experiences, and what is the logic behind his famous paradox: "For when I am weak, then I am strong"?

-What does it practically look like to "delight" in a hardship?
+What does it look like to delight in a hardship?
 Is Paul talking about an emotion, or a choice of perspective?
 Where in your life could you choose to see a difficulty as an opportunity for God's strength to be most visible?

 A stained glass window is beautiful, but it is just a piece of cold, dull glass until the light shines through it.
 The glass itself has no light.
 In fact, it is the impurities and the coloring in the glass that create the beautiful patterns when the sun hits it.
 Our weaknesses and hardships are like the colors in the glass.
 On their own, they are just difficult circumstances, but when the light of Christ's grace shines through them, they become the very things that display His beauty and power.

-• Will you stop asking God "Why?" regarding your current "thorn" and start asking "How?"
+- Stop asking God Why? regarding your current thorn and start asking How?
 His grace might be sufficient for it?

-• Will you look for someone else in a hard circumstance this week and share the "comfort" God has given you?
+- Look for someone else in a hard circumstance this week and share the comfort God has given you?

 Father,